allebone/help.omni.af.mil/docs/PEX/Training.md

 5. Select the appropriate course in the Training Selector dropdown.

     !!!
 NOTE
-        If The MFR is not course specific, leave the Training Selector as Qual Training Ta2.
+        If The MFR is not course specific, leave the Training Selector as Qual Training tab.

 6. Fill out From, Subject, and Body.
-Use details and be specifi3.
+Use details and be specific.

 7. Select the calendar and choose the appropriate date.